Ste40/Promotheus/README.md

 ### Columns Description
 - **Gene_name**: The name of the gene.
-- **GeneID**: The unique identifier for the gene.
+- **GeneID**: The unique identifier for the gene, according to the gene nomenclature of the user-provided ASMcode.
-- **Espressione_GSEXXXXX**: Gene expression values for each GSE.
+- **Expression_GSEXXXXX**: Gene expression values for each GSE.
+- **Mean_Expression**: The average expression value of the gene across all samples in the datasets.
+- **CV**: Coefficient of variation, indicating the variability of the gene expression across samples, computed as the standard deviation of log-transformed expression values.
+A higher CV suggests more variation in gene expression.
 - **Percentile_GSEXXXXX**: Percentile values for the gene expression in different datasets.
-- **Espressione_media**: The average expression value of the gene across all samples in the datasets.
-- **CV**: Coefficient of variation, indicating the variability of the gene expression across samples.
-A higher CV suggests more variation in gene expression.
-- **Percentile_medio**: The average percentile value across all datasets for the gene.
+- **Mean_Percentile**: The average percentile value across all datasets for the gene.
 - **Percentile_SD**: Standard deviation of the percentile values across all datasets for the gene.
-- **DE**: Differential expression status (YES|NO)
+- **DE**: Differential expression status (YES|NO), in at least one GSE.
-- **sequence**: Contains the upstream gene nucleotide sequence.
+- **Sequence**: Contains the DNA sequence upstream of the gene.

 An example of output table is provided in this repository (Output.xlsx)